David Denby

 David Denby (born 1943) is an American journalist.
-He served as film critic for The New Yorker until December 2014.
+He was a film critic at The New Yorker magazine until December 2014.

 Early life and education

 Denby grew up in New York City.
-He received a B. A. from Columbia University in 1965, and a master's degree from its journalism school in 1966.
+He received a B.A. from Columbia University in 1965 and a master's degree from its journalism school in 1966.

 Career

 Journalism

 Denby began writing film criticism while a graduate student at Stanford University's Department of Communication.
 He began his professional life in the early 1970s as an adherent of the film critic Pauline Kael—one of a group of film writers informally, and sometimes derisively, known as "the Paulettes."
-Denby wrote for The Atlantic Monthly, the Boston Phoenix, and New York before arriving at The New Yorker; his first article for the magazine was published in 1993, and beginning in 1998 he served as a staff writer and film critic, alternating his critical duties week by week with Anthony Lane.
+Denby wrote for The Atlantic Monthly, the Boston Phoenix, and New York before arriving at The New Yorker.
+His first article for the magazine was published in 1993, and beginning in 1998, he served as a staff writer and film critic, alternating his critical duties week by week with Anthony Lane.

 Denby participated in the 2012 Sight & Sound critics' poll, where he listed his ten favorite films as follows: L'Avventura, Citizen Kane, The Godfather Part II, Journey to Italy, The Life of Oharu, The Rules of the Game, Seven Samurai, Sunrise, The Tree of Life, and Vertigo.

 In December 2014, it was announced that Denby would step down as film critic in early 2015, continuing with The New Yorker as a staff writer.

-Jonathan Rosenbaum wrote: "David Denby – the film critic who can be counted on most regularly to express American doublethink with the least amount of self-consciousness".